Guide to Automobile Service Contracts, Extended Warranties and Other Repair Agreements

 If a VSCP or dealer is not honoring the cancellation and refund sections of the contract, then contact the insurance company listed on the VSC.
 If the insurance company does not resolve the problem, then contact the CDI.

 - Obtain a sample of the agreement and read it carefully before deciding to purchase.
 Make sure the MBI insurer, or the VSCP and backup insurer, are licensed by the CDI.
 If the backup insurer is a risk retention group, and therefore not licensed by the CDI, understand that the CDI does not regulate the finances and claim handling of risk retention groups as closely as it does insurance companies that are licensed in California.

 - Understand what the contract covers and does not cover.
 Read the "what is not covered" or "exclusions" section very carefully.

-- Compare service contracts with mechanical breakdown insurance for cost and coverage.
+- Compare VSCs with MBI for cost and coverage.

-- Perform all routine maintenance required by the service contract and owner's manual.
-Keep a maintenance log and save receipts on all work performed.
+- Perform all routine maintenance required by the repair agreement and owner's manual.
+Keep a maintenance log and save receipts for all work performed.

-- Contact the insurance company listed in the service contract if you have problems with the VSCP or dealer denying a claim.
+- Contact the backup insurance company listed in the VSC if you have problems with the VSCP or dealer denying a claim.

-- File a complaint with the CDI if the insurance company does not resolve your complaint.
+- File a complaint with the CDI if the backup insurance company does not resolve your complaint.